SpaceG/glas/_posts/2016-01-18-npm bcrypt.md

 See the Issue Detail here on Github <a href="https://github.com/ncb000gt/node.bcrypt.js/issues/332"> issue332</a>
 Link: <a href="https://instagram.com/p/7KANPazgqD/?taken-by=lucasgatsas"> Instagram Vid</a>

 <blockquote>
-"bcrypt Packages "
 </blockquote>